 Best Friends' puppy mill initiatives

-How to fight puppy mills
+How you can help fight puppy mills

 Around 625,000 dogs and cats are killed in U.S. shelters annually, simply because they don't have homes.
 When you adopt, you're not only refusing to support puppy mills, you're saving a life and giving an animal in need the second chance he or she deserves.